Khloe Kardashian Attends Tristan Thompson’s Basketball Game After Celebrating Thanksgiving In Cleveland

 While Kardashian did not show her face in the videos, fans did run into the reality star at Quicken Loans Arena, and she graciously stopped to take a photo with them.
 In the photo, Khloe is seen wearing black pants and a black shirt with a large fur coat over top.
 Her long, blonde hair is parted to the side and worn straight for the outing.

 As previously reported by the Inquisitr, Khloe Kardashian is currently in Cleveland due to the recent Thanksgiving holiday.
-Khloe traveled to Ohio from California with her daughter, True, in order to spend Turkey Day with her baby daddy as a family.
+Khloe traveled to Ohio from California with her daughter, True, in order to spend turkey day with her boyfriend as a family.

 Sources tell Hollywood Life that Khloe didn’t even think twice about heading to Ohio for Thanksgiving and leaving her famous family behind in California.